opennode/waldur-core/docs/developer/how-to-write-imports.rst

     from nodeconductor.core import models as core_models, exceptions as core_exceptions
     from nodeconductor.structure import models as structure_models
-    from nodeconductor_openstack.openstack import models as openstack_models
+    from waldur_openstack.openstack import models as openstack_models

     from waldur_mastermind.packages import models as package_models
     from . import utils, managers